Battersea Power Station: Design and specification

 Both of the stations were designed by a team of architects and engineers.
-The team was headed by Dr. Leonard Pearce, the chief engineer of the London Power Company, but a number of other notable engineers were also involved, including Henry Newmarch Allott, and T. P. O'Sullivan who was later responsible for the Assembly Hall at Filton.
+The team was headed by Leonard Pearce, the chief engineer of the London Power Company, but a number of other notable engineers were also involved, including Henry Newmarch Allott, and T. P. O'Sullivan who was later responsible for the Assembly Hall at Filton.
 J. Theo Halliday was employed as architect, with Halliday & Agate employed as a sub-consultant.
 Halliday was responsible for the supervision and execution of the appearance of the exterior and interior of the building.
 Architect Sir Giles Gilbert Scott was involved in the project much later on, consulted to appease public reaction, and referred to in the press as "architect of the exterior".
 The station was designed in the brick-cathedral style of power station design, which was popular at the time.
 Battersea is one of a very small number of examples of this style of power station design still in existence in the UK, others being Uskmouth and Bankside.
 The station's design proved popular straightaway, and was described as a "temple of power", which ranked equal with St Paul's Cathedral as a London landmark.
 In a 1939 survey by The Architectural Review, a panel of celebrities ranked it as their second favourite modern building.

 The A station's control room was given many Art Deco fittings by architect Halliday.
 Italian marble was used in the turbine hall, and polished parquet floors and wrought-iron staircases were used throughout.
 Owing to a lack of available money following the Second World War, the interior of the B Station was not given the same treatment, and instead the fittings were made from stainless steel.